esrf-bliss/Lima-camera-arinax/doc/index.rst

 Camera initialisation
 .....................

-The camera will be initialized by creating a :cpp::class:`Prosilica::Camera` object.
+The camera will be initialized by creating a :cpp::class:`Arinax::Camera` object.
 The contructor sets the camera with default parameters, only the ip address or hostname of the camera is mandatory.

 Std capabilities
 ................